 One of the best ways to reduce employee anxiety over change is to give them some degree of control.
-Don’t just make an announcement early about the shift to GPS.
+Don’t just make an announcement early about the shift to car GPS tracking devices.
 Ask for their suggestions and be willing to make adjustments to your implementation plan.
 You might have good ideas, but the people who will use the tech for multiple hours on a daily basis have a unique insight.
 Don’t forget to use it.

 Be Upfront About Benefits